 Taco Bell Quarterly is the literary magazine for the Taco Bell Arts and Letters.
 We’re a reaction against everything.
 The gatekeepers.
 The taste-makers.
 The hipsters.
 Health food.
 Artists Who Wear Cute Scarves.
 Bitch-ass Wendy’s.
-We seek to demystify what it means to literary, artistic, important, and elite.
+We seek to demystify what it means to be literary, artistic, important, and elite.
 We welcome writers and artists of all merit, whether you’re published in The Paris Review, rejected from The Paris Review, or DGAF what The Paris Review is.

 First and foremost, TBQ is about great writing.
 It’s about provoking and existing among the white noise of capitalism.
 We embrace the spectrum of trash to brilliance.
 Taco Bell Quarterly has tens of thousands of readers.
 We’ve been interviewed or mentioned in Vox, Salon, Food and Wine Magazine, Mental Floss, Yahoo, The Guardian, The New York Post, Publisher’s Weekly, Literary Hub, Bon Appetit and dozens more.

 Is this real?
 A joke?
 A literary psy-op?
 We don’t fully know.
 We just decided to write about Taco Bell.
 We are absolutely not affiliated with Taco Bell and make no profits.
 We can’t even get extra sauce in the drive-thru.
 Employees treat that shit like unicorn blood.